 Sunburn can be very painful; it can even ruin your vacation.
 The combination of bright sun, water, and sand can cause a burn quickly, so short periods of exposure and the use of protective waterproof lotions are recommended.
+Mosquitos and other insect pests can make your trip an ordeal if you do not have an effective repellent and mosquito netting for camping.
+Light clothing in summer should be adequate to protect you from the sun and keep you comfortable in the evening.
+You should wear shoes when walking on the beach and dunes or in campgrounds.
+Warm, windresistant clothing is needed in winter when high humidity and northerly winds make the weather much colder than temperatures indicate.

 Hurricanes are rare but may occur from June to October.
-Winter storms, or nor'easters, should not be taken lightly.
+Winter storms, or nor easters, should not be taken lightly.
 Efforts will be made to warn you in time to leave areas if a storm threatens.